israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

   - 'learning_rate': [0.2,0.3,0.4],
   - 'n_estimators': [50, 100]
 - Instantiated the GridSearchCV object xgb_cv.
-- Used refit = 'recall' to minimize false negatives (predicting an employee stayed when they left)
+- Used refit = 'recall' to minimize false negatives--predicting an employee stayed when they left.

 ### Model Results on Training Data
 - xgb_cv.fit(X_train, y_train)